okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/test-scim-app/index.md

 To configure and run the SCIM CRUD tests:

 1. Download the Okta SCIM CRUD test file.
-    * If you are using SCIM 2.0 for your app: [Okta SCIM 2.0 CRUD test file](/standards/SCIM/SCIMFiles/Okta-SCIM-20-CRUD-Test.json)
+    * If you are using SCIM 2.0: [Okta SCIM 2.0 CRUD test file](/standards/SCIM/SCIMFiles/Okta-SCIM-20-CRUD-Test.json)
-    * If you are using SCIM 1.1 for your app: [Okta SCIM 1.1 CRUD test file](/standards/SCIM/SCIMFiles/Okta-SCIM-11-CRUD-Test.json)
+    * If you are using SCIM 1.1: [Okta SCIM 1.1 CRUD test file](/standards/SCIM/SCIMFiles/Okta-SCIM-11-CRUD-Test.json)
 1. In Runscope, click **Import Test**.
 1. Select **Runscope API Tests** as the import format.
 1. Click **Choose File** and select the Okta SCIM 2.0 CRUD JSON test file.
 1. Click **Import API Test**.
 1. In this new test bucket, click **Editor** from the left hand navigation menu.
 1. Click **Test Settings** and then click **Initial Variables**.
-1. Add the following variables with values that match your SCIM app:
+1. Add the following variables with values that match your SCIM integration:
-    * `oktaAppId` - the unique identifier randomly assigned to your Okta app.
-You can see this value in the **App Embed Link** panel under the **General** tab for your Okta app.
+    * `oktaAppId` - the unique identifier randomly assigned to your Okta integration.
+You can see this value in the **App Embed Link** panel under the **General** tab for your Okta integration.
     * `oktaOrgUrl` - the base URL for your Okta org.
 Include the `https://` prefix.
     ![Dev Window](/img/oin/scim_crud-test-identifiers.png "Browser bar showing the oktaOrgUrl location")
-    * `oktaToken` - the security token used to connect to your Okta app API.
-You can generate a token for your app inside your Okta org:
+    * `oktaToken` - the security token used to connect to your API.
+You can generate a token for your integration inside your Okta org:
         * Click **Security** > **API**.
         * Click on **Tokens** and **Create Token**.
         * Give the token a name click **Create Token**.